krishnabhattaram/TSPPruning/README.md

 # Workflow
 ## Steps
-1. Generate a large number of random problems (TODO Jeffrey).
+1. Generate a large number of random problems using [generate_problems.ipynb](generate_problems.ipynb).
 2. Build the features and labels using [build_features_and_labels.ipynb](build_features_and_labels.ipynb).
 3. Train a neural network using the training script (TODO Kismet).